 There is evidence that stem cells will actively seek out and attempt to repair a Dupytren’s contracture which is nearly identical to PD but occurs in the hand.
 Stem cells may be highly effective in inflammatory scarring conditions occurring in other parts of the body.
 We have developed a protocol for intralesional injection of autologous adipose derived stromal vascular fraction (rich in mesenchymal stem cells and growth factors) directly into Peyronies plaques as a non-surgical option for patients who have not responded to other conservative measures but wish to avoid surgery.
 Some patients will also be eligible to receive low intensity shock wave therapy in conjunction with SVF deployment in an effort to activate the stem cells to induce revascularization and healing.

-California Stem Cell Treatment Center and Peyronies Disease
+Cell Surgical Network and Peyronies Disease

 We care about our Peyronies Disease patients at the Cell Surgical Network and take pride in the time we provide to our patients to deploy the best protocols to help our patients achieve their goals.
 By filling out Confidential Candidate Application, we will answer the questions and concerns you may have about Cell Surgical Network protocols for Peyronies Disease.
 Our Cell Surgical Network has Treatment Centers in several states, checkout our Physician Network to find the closest Treatment Center Our Physician Network Map